How to find a research assistant position for international students if you are a high school or undergraduate student?

-If you’re thinking about undertaking an undergraduate science major, a research assistant position can be an invaluable real world experience.
-Working in an actual science lab and gaining experience working with real data and participating in authentic experiments lends insight that can’t be found through regular coursework or reading a textbook.
+In times of increasingly competitive college admissions, having good grades and strong test scores are just not enough to set yourself apart from a pool of qualified candidates anymore.
+If you’re thinking about undertaking an undergraduate science major, finding a research assistant position for international students can provide invaluable real-world experience.
+Working in an actual science lab and gaining experience with real data and participating in authentic experiments lends insight that can’t be found through regular coursework or reading a textbook.

 What kind of knowledge do you need to possess in order to become a research assistant?